 - Absolute change - What is the difference between the original number and the new one?

 While these two statements do not sound that different, let’s explore how they can each be misleading.

 Relative changes on small numbers can appear to be more significant than they are.
 This is because a small absolute change in the number can result in a large percentage change.

 So if I got a $50 return on my $10 investment, my relative change was a 400% increase.

 There is also some variation in how relative changes are reported.
-Here we have a 400% increase which is also the same as saying 5 times as much.
+Here we have a 400% increase which is also the same as saying five times as much.
 This becomes more confusing when a relative change is negative.
 Something that is five times as small is an 80% decrease from the original amount.

 Relative changes on big numbers can appear less significant.
 This is because any absolute change in the number needs to be large to show a large relative change.
 Even when the absolute change is large, if it is a change on a larger number the relative change can be small.
 Let’s say that the national deficit increased by 5%.
 This may seem small, but the actual increase or absolute change to the $20,000,000,000,000 budget is $1 trillion.

 Absolute changes work the other way:

 - Absolute changes on small numbers can look small even if their relative changes are large.
 To allude to the example used earlier, I earned $40 on my investment.

 - Absolute changes on big numbers can look big even if their relative changes are small.
 The deficit has increased by $1 trillion.